MariaGribakina/MariaGribakina/README.md

 - 👋 Hi, I’m @MariaGribakina
-- 👀
+- 👀 I'm currently learning testing, MySQL, Git
-- 🌱
+- 🌱 I'm interested in testing, data analysis, pyton, data science
-- 💞️
+- 💞️ I speak English
-- 📫 How to reach me mariagribakina.it@gmail.com
+- 📫 How to reach me: mariagribakina.it@gmail.com

 <!---
 MariaGribakina/MariaGribakina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.